Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Random Matrix Theory and Quantum Chaos

 \subsubsection{Dynamical Signatures}

 Here, we demonstrate onset of quantum chaos in the dynamics of a quantum kicked top with COE symmetry as a function of kick strength.
-Figure~\ref{AppFig:8_KickedTopDynamical} shows the time evolutions of (a) (normalised) expectation value $\braket{\bar{J}_{z}} = \frac{1}{j}\braket{J_{z}}$, (b) participation ratio (PR), and (c) fidelity under perturbation.
-Beyond the critical kicking strength $\sim 2p$, the system starts to show quantum chaotic characteristics: (i) destruction of (quasi)periodicity in expectation values, (ii) high delocalisation, (iii) rapid perturbation fidelity decay.
-Figures~\ref{AppFig:8_KickedTopDynamical}~(d--f) show time traces for various kick-strengths, and we clearly see the quantum chaotic (and regular) dynamics as well as the revival of regular dynamics on the stable island marked (and plotted) by blue, which is also identified in the $X^2_{\rm RMT}$ analysis of eigenvector statistics.
+Figure~\ref{AppFig:9_KickedTopDynamical} shows the time evolutions of (a) (normalised) expectation value $\braket{\bar{J}_{z}} = \frac{1}{j}\braket{J_{z}}$, (b) participation ratio (PR), and (c) fidelity under perturbation.
+Again, beyond the critical kicking strength $\lambda\sim 2p$, matching the starting point of the sudden drop in $\XsqRMT$ observed in Fig.~\ref{AppFig:8_KickedTopEigAndChi}~(e), the system starts to show dynamical signatures of quantum chaos: (i) destruction of quasiperiodicity in expectation values, (ii) high delocalisation, (iii) rapid perturbation fidelity decay.
+For $\lambda\gtrapprox5p$, we see another clear transition, with---apart from a couple of stable islands---apparently complete destruction of quasiperiodicity, near-maximal delocalisation of the spin quantum state, and an end to the region of sharpest decline in perturbation fidelity decay.
+While the perturbation fidelity remains very high all the way up to $\lambda\approx2p$, we also observe a clear quasiperiodic region prior to this kick strength for both local observables and participation ratio, starting around $\lambda\gtrapprox0.7p$--$0.9p$.
+Finally, the dynamical signatures show clear stable island effects beyond $\lambda\approx5p$, e.g., for $\lambda\approx6p$ and $\lambda\approx 10p$.
+In this case, we do not observe these same stable islands in the $\XsqRMT$ test statistic, and attribute this to the fact that these stable regions are highly localised in Hilbert space and highly sensitive to initial state for high-$j$ spin values (see complementary discussion in Appendix Sec.~\ref{App:IsingStableRegions}), their effects being washed out in $\XsqRMT$, which is insufficiently sensitive to the stable revivals due to measuring a collective response across all initial states.
+These observations are further supported by looking at individual time traces for key relevant kick-strengths, as shown in Figures~\ref{AppFig:9_KickedTopDynamical}~(d--f), which clearly illustrate both quantum chaotic (and regular) dynamics as well as the revival of regular dynamics within the stable region marked (and plotted) by blue.